What Is an Assisted Living Facility? An Expert Guide for Families

 How it differs from nursing homes

-Assisted living facilities provide a different level of care than nursing homes.
-Nursing homes offer 24-hour skilled nursing care for people with serious health conditions, while assisted living serves those who need support but not intensive medical services.
-Assisted living residents often drive their own cars and come and go as they please, maintaining greater independence.
-These communities focus on social engagement and quality of life rather than medical treatment.
+Nursing homes provide 24-hour skilled nursing care for people with serious health conditions.
+Assisted living serves those who need support but not intensive medical services.
+Residents in assisted living often drive their own cars and come and go as they please.
+These communities focus on quality of life and social engagement rather than medical treatment.

 Common misconceptions

-Assisted living communities come in various forms, each designed to meet different needs and preferences.
-Whether you’re looking for an intimate, home-like setting or a full-service community with multiple care levels, understanding these options helps you find the right fit.
+Assisted living communities vary in size and services.
+Whether you want an intimate, home-like setting or a full-service community with multiple care levels, knowing your options helps you find the right fit.

-Residential care homes, also called board and care homes, house 20 or fewer residents in a family-like atmosphere.
-These smaller facilities offer personal care, meals, and 24-hour staff availability, though medical care is usually limited.
-The higher staff-to-resident ratio than larger facilities creates a more personalized experience for residents.
+Residential care homes (also called board and care homes) house 20 or fewer residents in a family-like atmosphere.
+These smaller facilities offer personal care, meals, and 24-hour staff availability.
+Medical care is usually limited, but the higher staff-to-resident ratio means more personalized attention.

 - Average monthly fees around $3,932 in some areas

-- Often more affordable than larger assisted living communities
+- Usually more affordable than larger assisted living communities

 - Fewer amenities but more individualized attention

-Continuing care retirement communities (CCRCs), sometimes called life plan communities, offer independent living, assisted living, and skilled nursing care on a single campus.
-With approximately 1,900 CCRCs nationwide, these communities allow residents to transition between care levels as their needs change without relocating to a different facility.
+Continuing care retirement communities (CCRCs or life plan communities) offer independent living, assisted living, and skilled nursing care on one campus.
+About 1,900 CCRCs exist nationwide.
+Residents can move between care levels as needs change without relocating.

 - Entrance fees averaging about $402,000